shigophilo/shigophilo.github.io/_posts/2022-05-23-credential-guard-bypass.md

 Ideally, we would like to interact as less as possible with LSASS, but as we need to patch it anyway, this method works perfectly fine.
 I just wanted to take this opportunity to present another approach and discuss some aspects of Windows DLLs.

 The key thing is that the base address of a module is determined when it is first loaded.
-Therefore, any subsequent process loading this module will use the exact same base address.
+Therefore, any subsequent process loading this module will use the same base address.
 In our case, this means that if we load `wdigest.dll` in our current process, we will be able to determine its base address without even having to touch LSASS.
 (I will admit that this sounds a bit dumb because the whole purpose is to eventually patch it.)

 Loading a DLL is commonly done through the Windows API `LoadLibraryW` or `LoadLibraryExW`.
 The documentation states that they return "_a handle to the module_", but I would say that it is a bit misleading.
-These functions actually return a `HMODULE`, which is not a typical kernel object `HANDLE`.
+These functions return a `HMODULE`, which is not a typical kernel object `HANDLE`.
 In reality, the `HMODULE` value is... the base address of the module.

-In conclusion, we can get the base address of `wdigest.dll` in the `lsass.exe` process simply by running the following code in our own context.
-One could argue that loading `wdigest.dll` might look suspicious, but it is nothing compared to patching LSASS anyway so this is not really my concern here.
+In conclusion, we can get the base address of `wdigest.dll` in the `lsass.exe` process simply by running the following code in our context.
+One could argue that loading `wdigest.dll` might look suspicious, but it is nothing compared to patching LSASS anyway so this is not my concern here.

 ```cpp
 HMODULE hModule;